 A Fiord county was defined in 1876 but as it had virtually no residents, no council was ever established.
 Borough (town) councils were set up at Gore, Mataura, Winton, Bluff and Riverton/Aparima, and in the suburbs of Invercargill.
 Edendale, Wyndham, Lumsden, Nightcaps and Ōtautau had limited self-government.

 Southlanders played a full part in the wars of the 20th century.
 Of the 228 New Zealanders who died in the South African War, 24 were from Southland.
 699 Southlanders lost their lives in the First World War, 638 in the Second World War and two each in Korea and Malaya during the 1950s.
-Victor Spencer, a 20-year-old soldier from Bluff, was the only Southlander, and the last of five New Zealanders, to be executed in the First World War.
+Victor Spencer, a 20-year-old soldier from Bluff, was the only Southlander, and the last of five New Zealanders, to be executed by the military authorities in the First World War.
 He was shot for desertion in Belgium on 24 February 1918.

 In the 1940s and 1950s, after the Second World War, new suburbs were built, including Clifton, which housed construction workers for the Tīwai Point aluminium smelter.
-South Invercargill amalgamated with the city in 1956.
+South Invercargill borough amalgamated with the city in 1956.

 In 1989 local government was restructured: